 Business tax planning

-At Shipleys, we have an excellent reputation for innovative and reliable tax planning.
+We have an excellent reputation for innovative and reliable tax planning.
 Businesses can benefit from practical tax planning at all stages of their development.

 Starting up in business

-Our tax specialists can help you to identify the best structure for your business, to minimise the tax both on trading profits and on the sale of the whole of, or part of, the business.
+Our tax specialists can help you to identify the best structure for your business, to minimise the tax both on trading profits and on the sale of the whole or part of, the business.
 The business structures include sole traders, partnerships, limited liability partnerships and limited companies (including plcs).
 Our advice also covers different classes of shares and profit sharing arrangements.

 If you are entering into a business venture with other companies or individuals, we can help you structure the joint venture participation for maximum tax efficiency.

-If you are involved with a limited company which issues shares to other investors, you may need to ensure that the company meets HM Revenue & Customs' (HMRC) criteria for the investors to be eligible for income tax relief, and that their investments in your business enable them to shelter any capital gains.
+If you are involved with a limited company which issues shares to other investors, you may need to ensure that the company meets HM Revenue & Customs' (HMRC) criteria for the investors to be eligible for income tax relief, and that their investments in your business enable them to shelter their capital gains.